auth0/docs/user-profile.md

-# User Profile normalized by Auth0
+# Auth0 Normalized User Profile

-Not all the identity providers will release the same amount of information about the user using the same attributes.
-Auth0 normalizes the profile of the user regardless of the identity provider the user is coming from.
-These are the attributes that will be generated:
+Not all the identity providers will supply the same amount of information about the user.
+They might even choose differetn properties to convey the same meaning (e.g. `last_name` vs `family_name`).
+Auth0 normalizes the profile of the user regardless of the identity provider the user is authenticating with.
+This of course greatly simplifies the development experience, as you just need to be concerend with one schema.

+These are the attributes that Auth0 will provide:

 * `user_id`: A unique identifier of the user per identity provider, same for all apps (e.g.: google-oauth2|103547991597142817347). **ALWAYS GENERATED**
 * `name`: The full name of the user (e.g.: John Foo). **ALWAYS GENERATED**